yamak/Heimdall/README.md

 Actually, ElfHasher is a C++ class.
 It is used for creating hash table.
 It has a simple interface.
 It takes executable and shared object directories.
 It searches given directories, calculates hash of each page of each elf file's code segment, and then generates hash_table.h file.
 This header file includes two arrays named EXEC_BOUNDRY and ELF_DIGEST_TABLE.
 EXEC_BOUNDRY contains {elf_file_name, start_index, end_index} entries for each elf in the system. start and end indexes give start and end points of that file in the ELF_DIGEST_TABLE.E.g, If code segment of libc.so have 372 4KB page, start and end index of 'libc.so' can be 2295 and 2606 respectively.
 Because data segments are writable, they can be changed at run time.
 So Heimdall only checks code segments of elf files.
 ELF_DIGEST_TABLE contains hash digest of each page of each elf file.
 Thus, Heimdall can find digest of a page quickly.

 ## Heimdall Client Application
 Heimdall client application is a Linux application that starts Heimdall.
-Firstly, it finds init_task virtual address from kernel symbol table and passes it to Heimdall via start function.
-So, Heimdall can work properly even if KASLR(Kernel Address Space Layout Randomization) is enabled.

 # Build Instruction